iVuDang/Vu-Software-Learning-Plan/README.md

 # Purpose
 * To outline where I've been, and where I'm going.
 * Software engineering skills I'd like to develop, and how I will go about it.
+* Other skills, places, things I'd like to achieve.

 **Legend**:
 * :seedling: - Developed experience with room to grow.